china The Page turner digital e-cookbook showing china recipes, tips and Traditional Dishes and Foods

 Coconut tofu fingers with spicy plum sauce Print Recipe

 Coconut shrimp is a standard appetizer at pubs but not everyone likes seafood or can afford shrimp.
-Tofu’s firm texture is perfect for the crispy, nutty coating, and it’s even better dunked into our spicy three-ingredient plum sauce.
-It’s easy, affordable and vegetarian!
+Tofu has a firm texture and is perfect for the crispy, nutty coating, and it is even better dunked into our spicy three-ingredient plum sauce.
+It is easy, affordable and vegetarian!

 Serves: 8